 Overnight accommodations on a farm shall be permitted only in conjunction with Agri-Tourism activities, subject to obtaining a Special Use Permit to establish an Inn, Hostel, or Bed and Breakfast Inn on the farm in accordance with Section 80 of the Zoning Law.

 Greenhouse on a Farm.
-A Commercial Greenhouse, as defined in Section 20 of this Zoning Law, is permitted on a working farm or as part of a farm market. provided the farm on which it is located consists of seven (7) acres or more of land.
+A Commercial Greenhouse, as defined in Section 20 of this Zoning Law, is permitted on a working farm or as part of a farm market.

 Housing for Farm Employees.
 Farm-worker housing is permitted on farms provided: